brownerd/brownerd.github.io/_drafts/365-days-to-learn-js.md

 This testing stuff has made zero sense to me until today.
 Following Eric Elliot has helped a ton in many ways with learning more about JS best practices.
 His advice about simply using TAPE has made this TDD concept startable.
 I'll pass on all that Mocha, Chai, Jasmine stuff right now.

-After reviewing all of these resources below, I was able to get a couple tests working.
+After reviewing all of these Reading below, I was able to get a couple tests working.

-Resources:
+Reading:

 - [Testing Client/Server JavaScript](https://www.youtube.com/watch?v=lLqCXLYCqTI)
 - [Zuul](https://www.npmjs.com/package/zuul) Browser testing